-St Patrick’s achieved hte AfPE award in February 2015.
+St Patrick’s achieved the AfPE award with distinction in November 2018..
 The AfPE award is a prestigious award, which is a powerful way of celebrating success.
 The afPE Quality Mark recognises, through a succinct self review and evaluation process, the strength and quality of physical education and sport in our school.
 At St Patrick’s, we are committed to providing the children with an extensive range of high quality sports and physical activities and this award recognises this.
 The application and inspection process recognised many strengths within our school; rigorous and sustainable planning, monitoring and assessment of PE, outstanding practice and promoting and fostering a love for physical activity and competition.

 Healthy Schools Award

 We received the National Healthy Schools Award in June 2016.
 The National Healthy Schools Award recognises the achievement that St Patrick’s has made in a number of categories.
 The award looks at a range of areas including healthy eating, emotional well being and social, health, physical education and finally personal education.
 At St Patrick’s we place an emphasis in preparing our children for their future.
 We do this through a variety of methods, including formal and informal learning.
 This Award has recognised that we are achieving this aim.